giginet/Scipio/Sources/scipio/scipio.docc/create-frameworks.md

-# Create XCFramework by the package
+# Convert single Swift Package to XCFramework

-`create` command can create XCFramework by any Swift Package.
+Use `create` mode to generate XCFramework from any Swift Package

+## Overview

 XCFrameworks can be generated from any Swift Package with the create command.